districtr/districtr/docs/11suggestions/philosophy.md

 Perhaps heretically, I think it's important to make a return statement even if the function returns nothing.
-A null return statement is not redundant.
-It shows that the function is consistent with the promises it makes in the documentation.
+A null return statement is not redundant; it shows that the function is consistent with the promises it makes in the documentation.

-## Complete Initialization
+### Complete Initialization

-When an object is initialized, a complete list of its instance variables should be taken into account with a default value, if it it starts null.
+When an object is initialized, a complete list of its instance variables should be taken into account with a default value, even (especially) if it starts null.
 This makes the development of models faster because it helps us understand the scope of our changes without having to trace all over the code.
 This is difficult as old objects are made to perform new tricks, but the benefits of well considered objects makes it easier to conceptualize the pieces of the whole.